felipe2008pg1/FinanceAPI/README.md

 ## 🔐 Autentication

 The API use JWT.
-After login, use `access_token` in header:
+After login, use `access_token` in header.